dullage/flatnotes/README.md

 I want to keep flatnotes as simple and distraction-free as possible which means limiting new features.
 This said, I welcome feedback and suggestions.

+If you're interested in contributing to flatnotes, then please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Sponsorship